saurvs/astro-rust/README.md

 **Saturn**

-* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus with respect to Saturn as seen from Earth
+* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion and Iapetus with respect to Saturn as seen from Earth
 * elements of Saturn's ring system

 **Transit**